Company Brain Prerequisites: The Architecture of AI Readiness

 • Active metadata + column-level lineage and provenance tracking.
 Prerequisite for both GDPR Article 30 compliance and AI trust.

 • API-first integration architecture.
 The enterprise-knowledge-graph breakeven is typically 10-15 heterogeneous data sources.
-Below ~8 sources, a lightweight ETL/dashboard layer is usually the better choice (do not buy a Company Brain to solve a dashboard problem).
+Below approximately 8 sources, a lightweight ETL/dashboard layer is usually the better choice.

 • Semantic layer + ontology.
 Connective tissue.
-Standards: RDF, OWL, SPARQL, SHACL for regulated industries.
-See Semantic Layer vs Knowledge Graph for the architectural distinction.
+Compiles business intent into deterministic SQL.
+See what is a semantic compiler for the architectural distinction.

 • Security and access control.
-RBAC for coarse-grained, ABAC (NIST SP 800-162) for fine-grained Zero-Trust.
+RBAC for coarse-grained, ABAC for fine-grained Zero-Trust.
 Permission checks must be built into retrieval, not just the UI.

 • Audit / compliance.
 Audit trails, PII auto-detection, lineage-based tag propagation.
 Increasingly required under GDPR, CCPA, and the EU AI Act.